LingHsuan/IoT/README.md

 Set up the water pump pin.<br><br>
 -	`void watering(float moisture, int temperature, int wateringTime);`<br>
 Start up the sensor while the plant is too dry.<br><br>

+## Expansion
+Plant Itself is for all large and small potted plants.
+If there are more sensors, motor and pipeline, which can control not only a potted plant, and even allows a whole garden automation.
+It is not olny limited to watering, but also for agricultural pesticide spraying, automatic lighting, etc. Users can flexibly adapt to their needs.